-6. Health Care: Include gross salaries and wages of the health care staff, including nurses and certified nurse assistants, employees ordering health care supplies, maintaining health care inventories and scheduling working hours for health care employees.
-Supervisory health care personnel and medical records personnel as well as those rendering direct SLF resident care should be included.
+6. Health Care: Include gross salaries and wages of the nursing staff, including nurses and CNAs, employees ordering nursing supplies, maintaining nursing inventories and scheduling working hours for nursing employees.
+Supervisory nursing personnel and medical records personnel as well as those rendering direct patient care should be included.
 Do not include employee benefits.
-The salaries of all health care and personal care staff must be reported on line 6.
+The salary for the Director of Nursing and the Assistant Director of Nursing must be included on this line.

-Health care Supplies: Include all health care supplies used in rendering care to residents such as adhesive, catheters, dressings, gauze, hypodermic syringes and needles, rubber goods, shampoo, shaving cream, soap, toothbrushes, toothpaste, thermometers and other "personal care items".
-Resident clothing expenses are not allowable.
+Nursing Supplies: Include all nursing supplies used in rendering care to patients such as adhesive, catheters, Incontinent Supplies and related items including diapers (both disposable and non-disposable), dressings, gauze, hypodermic syringes and needles, rubber goods, shampoo, shaving cream, soap, toothbrushes, toothpaste, thermometers, tube feeding equipment, "personal care items" and the cost of oxygen up to one tank per resident per month.
+Prescription drug expense is reimbursed in a separate manner.
+Thus, this type of expense should be adjusted out in column 5 of this schedule.
+Resident clothing expenses are also not allowable.